spectrocloud/librarium/content/docs/04-clusters/03-edge/09-site-deployment/02-prepare-edge-configuration.md

   This generates an ISO file called site-user data.iso in the current directory.

-Copy the ISO to a bootable device such as a USB stick.
+Copy the ISO to a bootable device, such as a USB stick.
 Load the USB stick to the Edge host before powering it on once it arrives at the physical site.
 The Edge Installer will apply the new user data during the installation process.

 <br />